MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 Process
 -------

-This chapter describes the steps to open an external resource from the application:
+This chapter describes the steps to setup the loading of an external resource from the application:

-1. Add the image in the application project (usually in the source folder ``src/main/resources`` and in the package ``images``).
+1. Add the image to the application project resources (typically in the source folder ``src/main/resources`` and in the package ``images``).
-2. Create / open the configuration file (usually ``application.imagesext.list``).
+2. Create / open the configuration file (e.g. ``application.imagesext.list``).
-3. Add the relative path of the image: see :ref:`section.ui.Images`.
+3. Add the relative path of the image and its output format (e.g. ``/images/myImage.png:RGB565`` see :ref:`section.ui.Images`).
-4. Launch the application: the Image Generator converts the image in RAW format in the external resources folder (``[application_output_folder]/externalResources``).
+4. Build the application: the Image Generator converts the image in RAW format in the external resources folder (``[application_output_folder]/externalResources``).
-5. Deploy the external resources in the external memory (SDCard, flash, etc.).
+5. Deploy the external resources to the external memory (SDCard, flash, etc.) of the device.
-6. (optional) Update the implementation of the :ref:`section_externalresourceloader`.
+6. (optional) Configure the :ref:`section_externalresourceloader` to load from this source.
-7. Build and link the application with the BSP.
+7. Build the application and run it on the device.
 8. The application loads the external resource using `ResourceImage.loadImage(String)`_.
 9. The image loader looks for the image and copies it in the :ref:`images heap<section_image_loader_memory>` (no copy if the external memory is byte-addressable).
 10. (optional) The image may be decoded (for instance: PNG), and the source image is removed from the images heap.